Lesson 07 · The Guided Path

 A Fair Objection

-"Can't I just take the good moral teaching and leave the religious claims?"
+"Can't I just keep the good moral teaching and leave the religious claims?"

 ← Previous lesson Lesson 7 of 8 Next lesson →